pvledoux/Nice_time.ee2_addon/README.md

 ##Future improvements

-* Allow to translate the output
 * Add parameters for the delay between the 'now', the 'xx unit ago' ouput and the normal date output
-* Allow the use of tag pairs or single tag
+* Allow the use of tag pairs or single tag (to ease translation)
+* Add parameter to set on which time the plugin must based the ouput (GMT, server time, etc)

 Any improvement or remarks are welcome.